plantinformatics/pretzel/doc/adminGuides/data/blast.md

 Unlike  the blast databases, VCF doesn't need .dir and .dbName entries;  the structure is simply :
 ```
 $vcfDir/
-- datasetId/
+- <datasetId>/
 - - Chr1A.vcf.gz ...
 ```
-Where datasetId is derived from the worksheet name 'VCF|datasetId', and Chr1A is the Chromosome name from the 'VCF|' worksheet.
+Where <datasetId> is derived from the worksheet name 'VCF|datasetId', and Chr1A is the Chromosome name from the 'VCF|' worksheet.